dkaneshiro4/WelcomeOnBoard/README.md

 4. After installing the extension you can close the extension manager.
 5. to **File > Preferences > Settings** and in the **Search settings** input box type and press the **Enter** key.
 6. In the results you should see a setting for **Editor: Format On Save** click the checkbox next to this setting to enable it.
+7. There are some features in Intelephense extension that are behind a paywall.
+You will only need the free features.
-7. Feel free to install any other extensions.
+8. Feel free to install any other extensions.

 ### Install Microsoft SQL Server Management Studio
 Besides MySQL databases we also have Microsoft SQL Server databases that we may need to query for data so this is a good tool to have on hand.